Quarkonium

 In particle physics, quarkonium (from quark and -onium, pl. quarkonia) is a flavorless meson whose constituents are a heavy quark and its own antiquark, making it both a neutral particle and its own antiparticle.
 The name "quarkonium" is analogous to positronium, the bound state of electron and anti-electron.
-The particles are short-lived due to matter-antimatter annihilation.
+The particles are short-lived due to matter–antimatter annihilation.

 Light quarks

 Light quarks (up, down, and strange) are much less massive than the heavier quarks, and so the physical states actually seen in experiments (η, η′, and π^{0} mesons) are quantum mechanical mixtures of the light quark states.
 The much larger mass differences between the charm and bottom quarks and the lighter quarks results in states that are well defined in terms of a quark–antiquark pair of a given flavor.

 Heavy quarks

-Quarkonia, bound state of charmonium ($c\bar{c}$) and bottomonium ($b\bar{b}$) pairs, are crucial probes for studying the deconfined quark-gluon plasma created in ultra-relativistic heavy-ion collisions.
-The $\psi$ and $\Upsilon$ families provide direct evidence of the quark structure of hadrons, support the quark-gluon picture of perturbative quantum chromodynamics (QCO), and help determine the QCD scale parameter $\Lambda$.
-The dissociation temperature of quarkonium states depends on their binding energy, with strongly bound states like $J/\psi$ and $\Upsilon(1S)$ melting at higher temperatures compared to loosely bound states such as $\psi(2S)$, $\chi_c$ for the charmonium family, and $\Upsilon(2S)$, $\Upsilon(3S)$ for bottomonia.
+Quarkonia, bound state of charmonium and bottomonium pairs, are crucial probes for studying the deconfined quark-gluon plasma created in ultra-relativistic heavy-ion collisions.
+The ψ and families provide direct evidence of the quark structure of hadrons, support the quark-gluon picture of perturbative quantum chromodynamics (QCD), and help determine the QCD scale parameter $\Lambda$.
+The dissociation temperature of quarkonium states depends on their binding energy, with strongly bound states like and $\Upsilon(1S)$ melting at higher temperatures compared to loosely bound states such as $\psi(2S)$, $\chi_c$ for the charmonium family, and $\Upsilon(2S)$, $\Upsilon(3S)$ for bottomonia.
 This sequential dissociation process enables the use of quarkonium dissociation probabilities to estimate the medium temperature, assuming quarkonium dissociation is the primary mechanism involved.

 Due to the high mass top quarks decay through the electroweak interaction before a bound state can form.
 However, near the pair production threshold, a pseudo-bound state emerges, leading to an enhancement that resembles a resonance peak.
 This pseudo-bound state is sometimes interpreted as toponium.